ViperTeamCSE/viper-hold/docs/notes-developer-rust.md

 # Rust developer notes for VS Code

-This document is a collection of notes used in getting developers on Windows and OSX up and running on Rust with VS Code
+This document is a collection of notes used in getting developers on Windows and OS X up and running on Rust with VS Code. **PLEASE NOTE: If you are on OS X, you will need to install both [XCode](https://developer.apple.com/xcode/) and the XCode [command line tools](https://developer.apple.com/download/more/?=xcode)**

 ## Getting started